 - Set aside and allow the caramel to cool and harden.

 Make the Custard:

 - Pour the custard into the caramel coated pan and cover it tightly with aluminum foil or with the lid if using a flan pan.
-Place the custard/caramel pan into a larger baking pan and pour enough warm water to reach about halfway up the pan.
+Place the custard/caramel pan into a larger baking pan ( i use a large roasting pan) and pour enough warm water to reach about halfway up the pan.
 This creates a bain-Marie or water bath that will help cook the custard gently.

 - Carefully place the baking dish in the oven and bake for 1 hour and 15 minutes.

 - Remove the baking pan from the oven and using a kitchen towel or oven mitt carefully lift the flan pan.
 Remove the aluminum foil or lid and allow to cool at room temperature.
 At this point the flan will be a bit jiggly but will continue to set with the remaining heat.